Protests focus around Sully statue on Texas A&M campus

-COLLEGE STATION, Tex.
-(KBTX)- The controversial Sully statue on the Texas A&M University campus was the center of two protests Saturday afternoon.
+The controversial Sully statue on the Texas A&M University campus was the center of two protests Saturday afternoon.

 Protesters for the Sully statue remaining on campus made their presence known around 1:30 p.m.